-Abuse can be reported by contacting Salford council, the police or if the abuse is in a regulated service, like a care home or concerns a home care service, the Commission for Social Care Inspection (CQC).
+Abuse can be reported by contacting the relevant council, Salford council, Trafford Council (both via the online portal as referenced in 4.0), the police or if the abuse is in a regulated service, like a care home or concerns a home care service, the Commission for Social Care Inspection (CQC).

-Record the discussion accurately, as soon as possible after the event on the case file.
+Record the discussion accurately, as soon as possible after the event on Salesforce.